vibhurai/Facebook_operations/README.md

 3. Add A Freind Who Lives In The Same Location (City) As User (Demo: https://drive.google.com/file/d/1cysI1Xv9T9jBxKgfXR0dOFn-5f6I6l6C/view?usp=sharing)

-4. Comeents On The Latest First Post Of A Random Friend (The Comment Is Passed Through A Funciton Call In The Code) (Demo: https://drive.google.com/file/d/1iWZIyJ_NbeI097UKduK7TFMGkWjwKWMZ/view?usp=sharing)
+4. Comment On The Latest First Post Of A Random Friend (The Comment Is Passed Through A Funciton Call In The Code) (Demo: https://drive.google.com/file/d/1iWZIyJ_NbeI097UKduK7TFMGkWjwKWMZ/view?usp=sharing)

 -> The Project Is Fully Dynamic.
 It Does Not Involve Aany Hardcoded Url Links Except For Facebook's Home Page.